FoxEW/-Prediction-of-Product-Sales/README.md

 ![image](https://github.com/FoxEW/Prediction-of-Product-Sales/assets/138833063/a4f70301-0559-4675-8f63-695a5739f524)

-Countplot that indicates the numbe of Item Types that are available per Outlet Type - indicating that Fruit & Veg is the highest in the Supermarket Type 1 grouping
+Countplot that indicates the number of Item Types that are available per Outlet Type - indicating that Fruit & Veg is the highest in the Supermarket Type 1 grouping

 ![image](https://github.com/FoxEW/Prediction-of-Product-Sales/assets/138833063/e2aa4123-d408-4ad4-a6d1-21b805302c1d)